Skip to main content

 The prescribing standard applies when Opioid Use Disorder CP nurses prescribe a medication to be dispensed by a pharmacist to an individual client.

 The prescribing nurse assumes full responsibility and accountability when issuing the prescription.
 Risk to the client is reduced when at least two health professionals are involved to ensure the appropriateness of the medication for the client and assess any risks.
+Note, it may be necessary for you to obtain an MSP number to ensure safe prescribing (see MSP enrollment).

 CP nurses who prescribe comply with all BCCNM standards, limits, or conditions applicable to the situation, including: